 Celebrations of happiness are almost always accompanied by music and dancing.
 Even if you're a bit shy on the dance floor, there are several special wedding dances that take place during the reception.
 Traditional dances include one with the newlyweds together and then with their parents, the entire wedding party, cultural performances, and guest group dances.
 The DJ is responsible for moving the festivities along, but you should choose the music.
 You may also want to consider compiling a do-not-play list while you're at it.
 Afterward, the dance floor is open to anyone who wants to boogie.

-The source of physical and spiritual nourishment, every culture celebrates life’s greatest joys with food.
+Every culture celebrates life’s greatest joys with food.
 It is how we embrace family, welcome guests, and give thanks for our blessings.
 Whether it is a formal meal, family-style buffet, or simple platters of meat and cheese, most receptions include food.
-One of the best ways to honor your cultural heritage is to add your favorite ethnic dishes to the menu.
+One of the best ways to honor your cultural heritage is to add your favorite dishes to the menu.

 Once everyone is seated, play a photo slideshow of your journey together as a couple.
 Cultural performances or live instrumental music are also common during the dinner hour.